-- Can the existing means of detection ensure a fire is discovered quickly enough for the alarm to be raised in time for all the occupants to escape to a place of total safety? - Are the detectors of the right type and in the appropriate locations - Can the means of warning be clearly heard and understood by everyone throughout the whole building when initiated from a single point?
-Are there provisions in locations where the alarm cannot be heard? - If the fire detection and warning system is electrically powered, does it have a back-up power supply?
+Checklist $\bigcirc$ Can the existing means of detection ensure a fire is discovered quickly enough for the alarm to be raised in time for all the occupants to escape to a place of total safety?
+Are the detectors of the right type and in the appropriate locations? • Can the means of warning be clearly heard and understood by everyone intended to understand it throughout the whole building when initiated from a single point?
+(Some people may need assistance in interpreting alarm signals.)
+Are there provisions for people in locations where the alarm cannot be heard?
+If you have staged alarms, or phased evacuation, are your management procedures in place and your staff trained?
+If the fire detection and warning system is electrically powered, does it have a back-up power supply?